Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_RULES.md

     * "marketFiefBelongsToPlayer": if the target market belongs to the player (as a fief)
     * "marketFiefBelongsToLord": if the target market belongs to the lord (as a fief)
     * "marketFiefBelongsToTargetLord": if the target market belongs to the target lord (as a fief)
+    * "marketIsValidTarget": if the market can be attacked under normal circumstances